vyfor/cord.nvim/README.md

 ## 🌱 Contributing
 This project is in beta.
 Feel free to open an issue or pull request for missing icons or features.
 You can also contact me on Discord **[vyfor](https://discord.com/users/446729269872427018)** if you have any questions.

+## ❓ FAQ
+### Why Rust?
+> There are two primary reasons as to why the project has been rewritten in Rust.
+Firstly, the compilation process: Kotlin/Native, despite compiling to native code, still relies on the JVM for its compiler, which is inconvenient, aside from that, compile times are quite slow.
+Secondly, Rust is known for its performance and safety, which is why the change was made.

+### Why was Lua not considered?
+> The internal code needs to run on a separate thread due to Discord's ratelimit enforcement between connections.
+Implementing multithreading is much simpler in Rust compared to Lua.
+Although, a considerable part of the codebase still relies on Lua code.

+### Why does Cord uses a timer-based approach?
+> Certain plugins, particularly file browser ones, tend to break the event sequence.
+Thus, it was decided to use a timer.
+Regardless of that, Cord continues to rely on autocommands for aspects less prone to change, such as workspace or Git repository.